-To respond to these major challenges of our contemporary world, Webster University faculty have collaborated with experts at other partner organizations, including the International Organization for Migration (IOM), to develop a new, groundbreaking curriculum at the nexus of migration, climate change and the environment.
-This new master degree will offer students a unique opportunity to explore, investigate and understand these cross-cutting issues at the forefront of world affairs.
+Webster University has collaborated with experts at our partner organizations to develop a new, groundbreaking curriculum at the nexus of migration, climate change and the environment.
+This new master degree will offer students a unique opportunity to explore, investigate and understand cross-cutting issues at the forefront of world affairs.

 Webster University Geneva is uniquely poised to deliver such a program, given the unique location of Webster University Geneva Campus, just 5 kilometers from the U.N.
 District in Geneva, and its longstanding relationship with "Genève internationale".